-Buns is a popular breakfast or tea snack option in Mangalore – Udupi region of Karnataka.
+Buns is a popular breakfast or tea snack option in the Mangalore – Udupi region of Karnataka.
 Hence the name ‘Mangalore Buns’.
-They have spongy texture and has a sweet taste infused by bananas.
-I call them deep fried banana bread because of the texture and taste, but the way of preparation is totally different.
+They have a spongy texture and has a sweet taste infused by bananas.
+I call them deep-fried banana bread because of the texture and taste, but the way of preparation is totally different.
 Serve them hot with coconut chutney or vegetable saagu.
 They also taste great just as it is.

-Though it is also called as banana poori’s, there are very different from the traditional poori’s.
+Though it is also called banana poori’s, there are very different from the traditional poori’s.
 Except both are fried, banana buns are rolled slightly thicker, it is sweet and the texture is spongy and fluffy.
-Also, it is thick like a like bread slice or buns .
+Also, it is thick like bread slice or buns.

 Traditionally, buns is prepared using all-purpose flour.
 For healthier option, in the recipe, I use whole wheat flour, and substituted refined sugar with light brown sugar.
 These buns taste the best when over ripe bananas are used and let the batter ferment overnight.
 7-8 hours of fermentation is required for fluffy and textured buns.

 How to make mangalore buns?

 7- ingredient mangalore buns require yogurt for mixing.
 If the yogurt very sour, you can skip baking powder altogether, just let the batter ferment a little longer.
 That way, you can have a healthier version of buns.

 Jeera or cumin seeds adds a delightful flavour for sweetened buns.
 Whole wheat flour and bananas are the base ingredient.
 Next, salt and sugar.
 Tablespoon full of sugar makes the buns pretty sweet.
 Add more if bananas are not very sweet.

 Mash the banana, add yogurt, sugar, salt and combine well.